cyberwani/wp-the-people/README.md

 ## Questions
 * Does the data for a petition change at any given point?
+* How often is the data export file updated?

 ## Todo
 * Images need to be run through an optimizer